Browse docs

 When using team-based strategies, you must select which team to use.

 Changes the ticket's status.
-Available statuses are open, closed, and spam.
-For example, you could automatically close tickets matching known spam patterns or reopen tickets that receive a new reply from a specific domain.
+Available statuses are open, waiting, closed, and spam.
+For example, you could automatically close tickets matching known spam patterns.

 Adds a private note to the ticket that is only visible to your team.
 This is helpful for documenting why a workflow was triggered or leaving instructions for the agent who picks up the ticket.